-\\Bank acquired properties under C858 accounts - CTBC Bank bidded during auction date a.
-Offices
+Bank acquired properties under BSP Circular No. 858 accounts - CTBC Bank bidded during foreclosure date b.
+Condominium Units

 Description of Property the Bank intends to acquire in the next 12 months.
 There are no plans to acquire properties within the next twelve (12) months.
 However, the Bank may lease properties to serve as sites for its branches.